nuccdc/sysinternals-lab/win-initial.md

 * Create new user for other systems to login (non-administrator), also change the username of this account
 * Add admins to the "Protected Users" group (if it exists)
 * Remove unidentified `Users`, `Computers`, and `Domain Controllers`
+* Check for storing passwords using reversible functions
 * Look for other users with admin privileges
     * ```DomainAdmins,EnterpriseAdmins,SchemaAdmins,ServerOperators,NetworkConfigurationOperators,GroupPolicyCreatorOwners,BackupOperators,AccountOperators,ProtectedUsers,IIS_IURS,DnsAdmins,Replicator,HyperVAdministrators,CryptographicOperators,PrintOperators,RemoteManagementUsers```
     * Disable `Guest` and `Domain Guests`